STOP! Is that recipe actually Ayurvedic? + Checklist to make sure it is

 Foods and herbs also have qualities that characterize them like heavy to digest, light to digest, dry, moist, sharp, etc.

 These qualities affect the process of digestion and the function of the body, mind and doshas.
 These qualities are, perhaps, the easiest to assess besides taste, as they can be pretty apparent—i.e. feeling sluggish and dull after eating a heavy food or breaking into a sweat after eating a dish full of hot and sharp chilies.

-A healthy person should have all six tastes in their diet with a predominance of the sweet taste–foods with the sweet taste like rice, ghee, milk and mung beans help build good bodily tissues.
-Ayurvedic recipes try to balance the taste, potency, post-digestive effect and qualities of foods, so that they become easy to digest and so that they are appropriate to the season and to the person eating them.
+A healthy diet should have all six tastes with a predominance of sweet taste–foods with sweet taste like rice, ghee, milk and mung beans to help build good bodily tissues.
+Ayurvedic recipes try to balance the taste, potency, post-digestive effect and qualities of foods, so that they become easy to digest and appropriate to the season and to the person eating them.

 In Ayurvedic medicine, there are some very definite rules for the types of food that should be consumed regularly so that it promotes good digestion and the proper nourishment of the body, mind and spirit.